quicwg/base-drafts/draft-ietf-quic-transport.md

 Using 0-RTT depends on both client and server using protocol parameters that were negotiated from a previous connection.
-To enable 0-RTT, endpoints store the value of the server transport parameters from a connection and apply them to any 0-RTT packets that are sent in subsequent connections to that peer that use a session ticket issued on that connection.
+To enable 0-RTT, endpoints store the values of the server transport parameters from a connection and apply them to any 0-RTT packets that are sent in subsequent connections to that server when a session ticket issued on that connection is used.
 This information is stored with any information required by the application protocol or cryptographic handshake; see {{Section 4.6 of QUIC-TLS}}.

 Remembered transport parameters apply to the new connection until the handshake completes and the client starts sending 1-RTT packets.
 Once the handshake